 Other health problems caused by alcoholism include:

 Instead, seek out addiction treatment before it is too late.
-If you feel you cannot control your drinking, then now is the time to seek out treatment.
-You can discover your drinking options by contacting our free helpline today on 0800 140 4690.
+If you feel you cannot control your drinking, then now is the time to seek out treatment by contacting one of our team today.